Sailesh-Singh/Cloud-Practitioner/Getting Started with Networking/README.md

             <img src="assets/interface_vpc.PNG" alt="NAT" style="height:100%; width:100%">

         +   ######   Gateway endpoints
             Provide reliable connectivity to Amazon Simple storage service(Amazon S3) and Amazon DynamoDB without requiring an internet gateway or a NAT device for your VPC.
-Gateway endpoints donot enable AWS PrivateLink.
+Gateway endpoints do not enable AWS PrivateLink.
 There is no additional charge for using gateway endpoints.

     +   #####   VPC Peering
         <img src="assets/vpc_peering.PNG" alt="NAT" style="height:100%; width:100%">